 Depending on your circumstances, the Australian Government has several types of payment and financial supports carers may be eligible for, including special schemes if you are a veteran or an Aboriginal or Torres Strait Islander.

 A great place to start looking for support information is on the Carer Gateway national website or phone 1800 422 737.
+Read more about the new Carer Gateway carer support system starting 30 September 2019.

 National Government assistance